| | |

 others went home shaken and shattered in both body

+and mind.
 Throughout all this, Theosophy, especially its affirmation

 of the immortality and indestructibility of the Self,